byoso/digitalocean_tests/README.md

 ## First

-Rename 'project_' into something more apropriate, then change the word 'project_' in a few files:
+Rename 'project_' into something more apropriate, then search and change the word 'project_' in a few files:
 - manage.py
 - settings.py
-- Dockerfile (the gunicorn command)
+- prod_config/entrypoint.sh (the gunicorn command)

 ## Environment variables

-### Production

-Do not forget to set this on the server :

-- SECRET_KEY
-- EMAIL_HOST_PASSWORD

-Some other variables are set in docker-compose.yml, check it to configure the application.
+Environment variables are stored in the .env file override them on the server in production.

+## Tests

+`coverage run ./manage.py test -v 2` # [-v 2 ] for verbose

+`coverage report` to see the report